CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Turn-on-Red.md

 ## FAQ

 > Q: Does it affect frame rate or cause lag?
->> A: It can do, particularly on larger cities with lots of traffic lights (even if most of them don't have turn on red, the
+>> A: It can do, particularly on larger cities with lots of traffic lights (even if most of them don't have 'turn on
->> mod still has to check every frame).
+> > red', the mod still has to check every frame).

 > Q: Does **Turn on Red** work with normal traffic lights or does it need [](Timed-Traffic-Lights.md)?
 >> A: It works on both normal and timed traffic lights.